-Pumpkin bagels – the perfect carb Fall breakfast.
-It’s so much easier to make homemade bagels than I realized!
+Pumpkin bagels – the perfect carb fall breakfast.
+It’s fun to learn how to make your own homemade bagels!
+Vegan.

 LOOK at those bagels.

 I know that may seem obvious, since this is my food blog and all, but I can’t hide my excitement.

 My whole life would have been filled with MORE bagels if only I realized that it wasn’t that complicated to make them.
 (Sorry if I’m overdoing the CAPS, blame it on the bagel-high.)

 I knew boiling was involved and typically anything that involved more than one pot or pan scares me off.
 Before the blog, anyway.
 Now I have “reason” to push myself out of my comfort zone and make things that I didn’t know I could – like BAGELS.

 The thing about bagels is, I think I could eat them all day every day.
 With cream cheese.
 It’s a problem.
 That probably wouldn’t be the most healthy thing.